xaadu/fb-translator-bot-xs/README.md

   * Remember your web app link.
   * Put the link on `JSON API` URL section and select GET method.
   * Your bot is 100% ready to use.

-## Help:
-To know the usage, send '/help' to the bot.

 ## Feedback: